Public AdministrationMaster of Public Administration (MPA)

 - Full-time or part-time study

-- Full-Time Canadian students receive a scholarship of at least $5,000 to cover the costs of tuition.
+- Full-Time Canadian students receive a scholarship of $3,000 to cover the costs of tuition.

 - Applicants without relevant employment experience must possess a four year honours degree in the social sciences (with at least a B+ average) and demonstrate that they have taken at least two senior undergraduate courses concerned with local government, public administration and/or urban studies.